-Avance Logic was a sound card and graphics cards manufacturer who got acquired by Realtek, of Taiwan.
-They also sold their board designs to third parties who rebranded them.
+Avance Logic was a budget sound and graphics card manufacturer who got acquired by Realtek, of Taiwan.

 ALS007 / ALS007SP